Greek bailout talks make major breakthrough on reforms

 “There is agreement on these main topics, on these big reforms, on the size sequencing and the timing – that is with the IMF absolutely yes,” Dijsselbloem said.
 “I could not talk about an agreement on those issues if the IMF had not agreed.”

-The broad outlines of Friday’s agreement involve Athens making further economic reform commitments until 2020.
+The IMF agreed that progress has been made in recent weeks but that a number of issues still needed to be addressed.

-Without the loan, Greece would struggle to make a debt payment in July, raising anew the prospect of default.
-The last time, Greece faced potential bankruptcy was in July 2015, when the Tsipras government eventually agreed a three-year bailout that could amount to €86-billion ($91-billion).
+“But we are at a point where we think there are good prospects for successfully concluding discussions on these outstanding policy issues during the next mission to Athens,” said Gerry Rice, IMF spokesperson.

-Greek Prime Minister Alexis Tsipras said earlier this week that if a breakthrough on plans to pay Athens the next installment fails to materialize over coming days, then the eurozone should hold a special meeting of leaders.
+Without more bailout cash, Greece would struggle to make a debt payment in July, raising anew the prospect of default.
+The last time, Greece faced potential bankruptcy was in July 2015, when the Tsipras government eventually agreed a three-year bailout worth up to €86-billion ($91-billion).

 As part of its third international bailout agreement, Greece has to make a series of sweeping reforms to its economy in return for the loans.
 But the talks have dragged on for months, freezing the latest loan payout and hurting the chances of a self-sustaining Greek economic recovery after years of recession and turmoil.